Lou Rash

-Lou Rash (born June 5, 1960) is an American former professional football defensive back who played two seasons in the National Football League (NFL) for the Philadelphia Eagles and Green Bay Packers.
+Lou Rash (born June 5, 1960) is an American former professional football player who was a defensive back for two seasons in the National Football League (NFL) for the Philadelphia Eagles and Green Bay Packers.
 He played college football for the Mississippi Valley State Delta Devils.
 He was also a member of the Pittsburgh Steelers in the NFL and the Saskatchewan Roughriders and Toronto Argonauts in the Canadian Football League (CFL), although he did not appear in any games for those teams.

 Life and career

 Rash was born on June 5, 1960, in Cleveland, Mississippi.
 He attended East Side High School in Mississippi and was the school's second alumnus to play in the NFL.
 At East Side, he played football as a strong safety and won four letters, being an all-conference selection and recording four interceptions with two punt return touchdowns as a senior.
-Rash married and had at least two children, including a son who played college football at Akron and a daughter who ran track at Slippery Rock.
+Rash married and had at least two children, including a son who played college football for the Akron Zips and a daughter who ran track at Slippery Rock.
 He signed to play college football for the Mississippi Valley State Delta Devils in December 1977 and played for Mississippi Valley State from 1979 to 1982.
 He was a cornerback for the Delta Devils and also served as their return specialist, being a starter for three seasons.
 As a senior, he was named the school's scholar-athlete of the year.
 He graduated with a degree in chemistry.

 After going unselected in the 1983 NFL draft, Rash signed with the Pittsburgh Steelers as an undrafted free agent.
 In July, during training camp, he was mistakenly told that he had been released, and so he began to fly back home and reached Memphis, Tennessee.
 However, upon landing, he was messaged that the cut was a mistake, and he flew back to the Steelers camp.
 Rash missed the team's first two preseason games due to a sprained ankle, then pulled his hamstring upon returning for the third game.
 He was placed on the injured reserve list on August 16, 1983.
 Rash went on a weightlifting program for the 1984 season and added almost 20 lb.
 However, despite this, he saw little playing time in preseason and was released on August 28, 1984, as part of the final roster cuts.
 Steelers defensive coordinator Tony Dungy said that his release was based on the number of players the team had at the position and that he thought Rash was good enough to play in the NFL.